Sleepysnc/Sleepyidea/README.md

 <img src="coding gif.gif" href="https://github.com/sp-xd" alt="CoDiNg RocKs"  width="550"/><br>

 <p><strong>Mechatronics Student.
-<br>A student, a chef adn a coder.
+<br>A figure try to hustle as a student, a chef, a musician and a coder at night.

 <!-- Nothing weird to see here -->
 <p align="center">